PeterKottas/DotNetCore.WindowsService/README.md

 10. Run the service with **username:YOUR_USERNAME**, **password:YOUR_PASSWORD** and **action:install** which installs it for the given account.
 11. Run the service with **built-in-account:(NetworkService|LocalService|LocalSystem)** and **action:install** which installs it for the given built in account.
 Defaults to **LocalSystem**.
 12. Run the service with **description:YOUR_DESCRIPTION** and it setup description for the service.
-13. Run the service with **displayName:YOUR_DISPLAY_NAME** and it setup Display name for the service.
+13. Run the service with **display-name:YOUR_DISPLAY_NAME** and it setup Display name for the service.
 14. Run the service with **name:YOUR_NAME** and it setup name for the service.
 15. Run the service with **start-immediately:(true|false)** to start service immediately after install.
 Defaults to **true**.
 16. You can find the complete example in PeterKottas.DotNetCore.Example project.